israelmarti/BiSpeD/README.md

 ```

 - **vexplore**
 > Show and explore results for systemic radial velocities grid analysis (only for previously **vgrid** task running).
 The mandatory parameter `folder` (string) is the folder output name obtained from **vgrid** task.
-The different cross-correlation analysis results for the systemic velocities grid can be checked with a interactive 3-D graphic.
+The different cross-correlation analysis results for the systemic velocities grid can be checked with an interactive 3-D graphic.
 >
 > Example:
 ```python3